jorisBarkema/Spreading-Fire/README.md

 Fire and smoke can be stopped manually by calling the **StopBurning** method of the firescript.
 The status of the gameobject can be accessed by the public bools **Smoking** and **Burning**.
 The scripts can be edited to perform special actions for example if the player starts smoking or burning, or you can use **GetComponent<FireScript>** to use this status in your own scripts.

 ## License
 You are free to use and adapt this project however you want in your own projects, also in commercial projects.
 Attribution is appreciated but not required.
-If you notice a bug, you can make a new issue on Github, and if you appreciate this project, please consider [donating!](https://paypal.me/JRBNL?locale.x=nl_NL)
+If you notice a bug, you can make a new issue on Github, and if you appreciate this project, please consider donating via [Paypal](https://paypal.me/JRBNL?locale.x=nl_NL)!